TomokoTomoki/Blargboard/README.md

 Board owner's tips

-http://board.example/?page=makelr -> browse there after adding categories/forums.
-Regenerates
-the L/R tree used for subforums and such.
+http://board.example/?page=makelr -> regenerates the L/R tree used for forum listings and such.

-http://board.example/?page=editforumperms&fid=X -> edit per-group permissions for forum ID X.
-Default permissions make the forum accessible to everyone.
+Use if some of your forums are showing up in wrong places.

 http://board.example/?page=editperms&gid=X -> edit permissions for group ID X. (do not edit permissions for group #1 (localmod)-- it will not work right due to a yet unfixed bug)